gnlcosta/WHMI/README.md

 An easy way to realize Web HMI for devices (PLC or industrial controls) which use:
  * Ethernet S7 Protocol communications.
 It is the backbone of the Siemens communications
  * FINS Protocol communications (UDP/IP or TCP/IP).
 It is used in the OMRON PLC
- * MODBUS RTU: Serial communication
+ * MODBUS RTU.
+Serial communication
- * MODBUS TCP/IP.
+ * MODBUS TCP/IP
- * MQTT is a machine-to-machine "Internet of Things" connectivity protocol
+ * MQTT protocol.
+It is a machine-to-machine "Internet of Things" connectivity protocol

 # Main features